We Analyzed the Future Direction of Stitch Fix Inc. (SFIX), Here is What We Found

-Stitch Fix Inc. (NASDAQ:SFIX) went down by -3.26% from its latest closing price compared to the recent 1-year high of $113.76.
-The company’s stock price has collected -14.57% of loss in the last five trading sessions.
-Press Release reported on 01/12/22 that STITCH FIX TEAMS UP WITH VENUS WILLIAMS TO EMPOWER WOMEN TO REACH THEIR 2022 FITNESS GOALS
+Stitch Fix Inc. (NASDAQ:SFIX) went up by 11.05% from its latest closing price compared to the recent 1-year high of $113.76.
+The company’s stock price has collected -2.53% of loss in the last five trading sessions.
+Press Release reported 13 hours ago that Stitch Fix Announces Sachin Dhawan As New Chief Technology Officer

 Is It Worth Investing in Stitch Fix Inc. (NASDAQ :SFIX) Right Now?